dmmar/netascode/README.md

     9) git commit -m "whatever"
     10) git push --mirror gitlab-local
     11) Go to CI/CD in GitLab
-    (if you made everything correctly, you will see a working pipeline)
+    (if you made everything correctly, you will see a working pipeline which will apply generated configurations)

+   [.gitlab-ci.yml](https://github.com/dmmar/netascode/blob/master/.gitlab-ci.yml) - *that file describes GitLab CI/CD pipeline*

 ### Step Docker-containers (optional)

-    To build docker containers such as NetBox, GitLab CE, and docker-runner:
+    To build docker containers such as NetBox, GitLab CE, and docker-gitlab-runner:

-    WARNING: DO NOT use these containers in real production environment (NetBox has predefined values for DB passwords, secrets and etc.)
+    WARNING: DO NOT use these containers in real production environment (NetBox has predefined values for DB passwords, secrets, etc.)

-    **For correct installation - Please, read official documentation!**
+    **For correct installation in production - Please, read official documentation!**

-    WARNING2: Installation_components/NetBox/docker-compose.yml has predefined values,
+    WARNING2: [Installation_components/NetBox/docker-compose.yml] has predefined values,
     for example: gitlab.nac.local:192.168.1.100.

     For my project host 192.168.1.100 was a VM Debian with installed Docker and docker-compose.
    More information: https://www.netascode.com/?p=166

-    To install docker-compose and disable firewall:
+    To install docker-compose and disable firewall on Debian server:

     # cd Installation_components
     # chmod +x docker_compose_setup.sh
     # ./docker_compose_setup.sh

-    To install docker containers using docker-compose.yml file:
+    To install docker containers [GitLab CE], [docker runner for GitLab], [NetBox] using docker-compose.yml file on Debian server:

     # cd Installation_components/NetBox
     # docker-compose up -d